-'Operational risk' In the context of Risk Weighted Assets, a component of risk weighted assets that represents the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including legal risk.
+'Operational risk' The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including legal risk.
+In the context of Risk Weighted Assets, it is the component of risk weighted assets that represents the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including legal risk.